logikum/md-web-site/contents/en/histories/richard-ii.md

     Abbot of Westminster
     Lord Marshal
     Sir Stephen Scroop
-    SIR Pierce of Exton, _captain of a band of Welshmen_
+    Sir Pierce of Exton, _captain of a band of Welshmen_
     Queen to King Richard
     Duchess of York
     Duchess of Gloucester
-    Lady attending on the Queen
+    _Lady attending on the Queen_

 >   _Lords, heralds, officers, soldiers, two gardeners, keeper,
     messenger, groom, and other attendants._